Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 Software Licensing
 ==================

-Xilinx software uses FLEXnet licensing.
+AMD software uses FLEXnet licensing.
 When the software is first run, it performs a license verification process.
 If the license verification does not find a valid license, the license wizard guides you through the process of obtaining a license and ensuring that the license can be used with the tools installed.
 If you do not need the full version of the software, you can use an evaluation license.
 For installation instructions and information, see the *Vivado Design Suite User Guide: Release Notes, Installation, and Licensing* (`UG973 <https://docs.xilinx.com/access/sources/dita/map?isLatest=true&ft:locale=en-US&url=ug973-vivado-release-notes-install-license>`__).

 =====================
 Tutorial Design Files